Shahbazali25/mobile_app_shahbaz/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+For Notifications (system notifications)

+✅ 5.
+Ensure Notifee is linked properly
+Android: No extra work — autolinking is done.
+iOS: You must run Pod install — but you're on Windows, so iOS won't build anyway.

+If you later build iOS on Mac, run: cd ios pod install